dylanmpeck/Beat-Virus/README.md

 ![alt-text](https://github.com/dylanmpeck/Beat-Virus/blob/master/ReadmeImages/FFT.png)

-I pass in a float array of size 512 (samplesLeft and samplesRight in the above image) which is filled up with the audio spectrum data in the current timestamp.
-In this case, the whole frequency spectrum gets split up in 512 parts, or samples, from low to high accordingly.
-Higher numbers in the float array will represent bigger amplitudes for the frequency band of its index.
+I pass in a samples float array of size 512 (samplesLeft and samplesRight in the above image) which is filled up with the audio spectrum data in the current timestamp.
+In this case, the whole frequency spectrum gets split up in 512 parts, or samples, from low to high accordingly and assigned to the samples float array.
+When reading the samples float array, higher values from a given index will represent bigger amplitudes for the corresponding frequency band.

 ![alt-text](https://github.com/dylanmpeck/Beat-Virus/blob/master/ReadmeImages/FFTTest.gif)